mbeckersys/valgrind-ws/README.md

 longer have any location info, thus `loc` is empty.

 ##### Detection Parameters
-We use a moving average/variance computation with z-score comparison.
-A peak is detected if the current sample deviates more than `thresh` * `window variance` from the moving average, which is equivalent to the z-score.
-Parameters are:
+We use a moving average/variance and compare the dispersion of new samples towards the current average.
+A peak is detected if the current sample deviates more than a certain threshold, multiplied by `--ws-peak-thresh`.
+The threshold itself depends on the local memory characteristics: If the ratio variance over peak is high, then the threshold is defined by how many "variances" the new sample deviates from the average.
+If it is low, then it is defined by how much in comparison to the average it deviates from the average.
+In between, both factors are considered.
- * `--ws-peak-window`: length of the moving window in units of `--ws-every`
- * `--ws-peak-thresh`: selects `thresh`

 Additionally, every time a peak is detected, the signal is exponentially filtered, that is, since the current working set size is currently peaky, we do not fully include it into the window statistics,